keisanabria/FS-Security/README.md

 9. HIGH - Put an order of which modules have to be executed so that the map can be created mapCreation.py > main.py imageListGenerator.py > dashInteraction.py
+10. HIGH - Change the buttons of the Dash app to show the years of the map on the button-dropdown
+11. Add toml

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py